Lio5n/peekaboo/README.md

 ## Command Line Usage

-- **`Toggle Configured Files Visibility`:** Instantly toggle the visibility of all configured files and folders.
+- **`Toggle configured files visibility`:** Instantly toggle the visibility of all configured files and folders.
-- **`Show Specified File`:**  Reveals a specific file, even if it's within a hidden directory.
+- **`Show specified file`:**  Reveals a specific file, even if it's within a hidden directory.
 Only supports individual files, not folders.
-- **`Show All Configured Files`:**  Makes all configured files and folders visible.
+- **`Show all configured files`:**  Makes all configured files and folders visible.
-- **`Hide All Configured Files`:**  Hides all configured files and folders.
+- **`Hide all configured files`:**  Hides all configured files and folders.

 ## Security Tip

-For enhanced security, combine Peekaboo with Obsidian's "Excluded Files" feature (`Options > Files and Links > Excluded Files`) to prevent hidden items from appearing in search results, graph view, and other areas within Obsidian.
+For enhanced security, combine Peekaboo with Obsidian's "Excluded Files" feature (`Options > Files and Links > Excluded files`) to prevent hidden items from appearing in search results, graph view, and other areas within Obsidian.

 ## Support and Feedback